-Student Counseling Services
+Counseling & Mental Health Services

-USC Student Counseling Services provides a broad range of programs to assist you should concerns or challenges arise.
+USC Counseling & Mental Health Services provides a broad range of resources to assist you should concerns or challenges arise.
 Counseling Services are staffed with a diverse group of psychologists, psychiatrists, social workers, and marriage and family therapists.
-The centers provide individual counseling, group counseling, crisis services, psychiatric services, and outreach programs, including relationship and sexual violence prevention and services and the Office for Wellness and Health Promotion.
-Information regarding both health centers, and specific programs are listed below.
+The centers provide individual counseling, group counseling, crisis services, psychiatric services, and outreach programs, including relationship and sexual violence prevention and services.
+Information regarding both health centers and specific programs is listed below.

-All NGP training faculty, program leadership and administrators are informed of counseling programs and will support your engagement of these services.
+All NGP faculty, program leadership, and administrators are informed of counseling programs and will support your engagement of these services.
 Do not hesitate to contact any of us for more information.

 You can make an appointment by phone or online.
-The central number for both centers is 213-740-9355 and online appointments for both centers can be scheduled at: https://studenthealth.usc.edu/counseling
+The central number for both centers is (213) 740-9355 and online appointments for both centers can be scheduled at: https://studenthealth.usc.edu/counseling

-Engemann Student Health Center University Park Campus 1031 West 34th Street Los Angeles, CA 90089 213-740-7711 Eric Cohen Student Health Center of USC Health Science Campus San Pablo St. Suite 104 Los Angeles, CA 90033 323-442-5631
+Engemann Student Health Center University Park Campus 1031 West 34th Street Los Angeles, CA 90089 (213) 740-7711 Eric Cohen Student Health Center of USC Health Science Campus San Pablo St. Suite 104 Los Angeles, CA 90033 (323) 442-5631